aabduul/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a function that prints the numbers from 0-9 a function that prints the numbers followed by a new line a function that prints 10 times the number
+a function that prints the numbers from 0-9 a function that prints the numbers followed by a new line a function that prints 10 times the number a function that draws a straight line inthe terminal